 Women's Ministry Director

 Kamilla was born in Grand Rapids, Michigan, and was raised in a pastor's home.
 In 1981, she graduated from Tennessee Temple University with a Bachelor's Degree in Elementary Education and a minor in Bible.
 In 1985, she earned a Master's Degree in Education Administration and Supervision from the University of Tennessee at Chattanooga.
 Kamilla is married to Dan, and they have been members of Grace since 1978.
-They have three married children, Mandy (Houts), Paul and Tim, plus five precious grandchildren.
+They have three adult children, Mandy (Houts), Paul and Tim, plus seven precious grandchildren.
 Kamilla became involved in the Women's Ministry in 2009 and now considers it a honor and privilege to serve as Director of Women's Ministries.

 Pam, a native of Cincinnati, Ohio, is one of seven children.
 She is married to John, a native of Chicago.
 They were married in 1980 and have two grown children.
 Joe and his wife, Melissa, live in the Atlanta area, and Katie and her husband, Jeremy, live in Halls, Tenn.
-Pam is also the proud grandmother of four--soon to be five!
+Pam is also the proud grandmother of six!
 Pam's job description is quite diverse.
 While she keeps up with the day-to-day activities and responsibilities of the church office, it is the abnormal tasks that most appeal to her.
 She says, "You never know what your day will hold and how you might handle any given situation.
 Most days are very good and quite rewarding!"